 Solution No.1: Clean the headphone jack

 You can use a toothpick, or needle, to remove any dust or dirt from the headphone jack.
-Even though you think it’s perfectly clean, you may be shocked when you see the amount of dirt that can be inside of it.
+Even though you think it’s spotless, you may be shocked when you see the amount of dirt that can be inside of it.
 Be careful, and do this gently.

 Solution No.2: Plug and unplug your headphones several times

-Another solution that may fix this annoying problem is also very simple.
+Another solution that may fix this annoying problem is also straightforward.
 Use your headphones.
 Plug them into the device, and unplug, and repeat the process several times.

 Solution No.3: Restart your iPhone